-SEND Support is characterised by interventions that are different from or additional to the normal differentiated curriculum.
 SEND Support should be triggered through concern, supplemented by evidence that, despite receiving differentiated teaching and provision, pupils:

-- Make little or no progress - Demonstrate difficulty in developing literacy or numeracy skills - Show persistent emotional /behavioural difficulties which are not improved by behaviour management strategies - Have sensory / physical problems, and make little or no progress despite the provision of specialist equipment - Experience communication and/or interaction problems and make little or no progress despite experiencing a differentiated curriculum

-• If the school decides, after consultation with parents, that a pupil requires additional support to make progress, the SENCO, in collaboration with teachers, will support the assessment of the pupil and have an input in planning future support.
+- Make little or no progress - Demonstrate difficulty in developing literacy or numeracy skills - Show persistent emotional /behavioural difficulties which are not improved by behaviour management strategies - Have sensory / physical problems, and make little or no progress despite the provision of specialist equipment - Experience communication and/or interaction problems and make little or no progress despite experiencing a differentiated curriculum - If the school decides, after consultation with parents, that a pupil requires additional support to make progress, the SENDCO, in collaboration with teachers, will support the assessment of the pupil and have an input in planning future support.
 The class teacher will remain responsible for planning and delivering individualised programmes.
 Parents will be closely informed of the action and results.